Secondary Homological Stability for Unordered Configuration Spaces: Stability for Configuration Spaces of an Open Manifold

 \section{Stability for Configuration Spaces of an Open Manifold}

 In this section, we prove secondary homological stability for the unordered configuration space of an open connected manifold $M$.
 Our proof mostly follows from an argument from \textcite[Section 4]{MR3344444}.
 In \cite[Section 4]{MR3344444}, Kupers--Miller streamline the argument behind the proof of \textcite[Proposition A.1]{MR533892} in order to prove homological stability for the unordered configurations space of an open connected manifold of dimension greater than 2.
 In \cref{partial review of homological stability}, we review the setup from \textcite{MR3344444}.
 In \cref{second stability}, we prove secondary homological stability when the dimension of $M$ is $2$.
 In \cref{sec stab in dim n greater than 2}, we prove secondary homological stability when the dimension of $M$ is greater than $2$.
-In this section, (co)homology will always mean (co)homology with $\mathbb{F}_{p}$ coefficients except when explicitly stated otherwise.
+For simplicity, we always assume that the dimension of $M$ is even (or equal to one) and orientable--these conditions are equivalent to $\text{Conf}(M)$ being orientable.
+If $M$ is odd dimensional or not orientable, secondary homological stability still holds by an argument at the end of Appendix A of \textcite[p.~71]{MR533892}.